workingDog/StixLoader/README.md

 ## An App to load STIX-2.0 objects

-**StixLoader** is a desktop application that loads [STIX-2.0](https://oasis-open.github.io/cti-documentation/) objects from various input storage systems to other output systems.
-The aim of **StixLoader** is to convert STIX-2 domain objects (SDO) and relationships (SRO) from and to; files, MongoDB, Neo4j and PostgreSQL. **StixLoader** provides a graphical user interface for choosing the STIX-2 data input and output systems.
+**StixLoader** is a desktop application that loads [STIX-2.0](https://oasis-open.github.io/cti-documentation/) objects from various source storage systems to destination output systems.
+The aim of **StixLoader** is to convert STIX-2 domain objects (SDO) and relationships (SRO) from and to; files, MongoDB, Neo4j and PostgreSQL. **StixLoader** provides a graphical user interface for choosing the STIX-2 data source and destination systems.

 ### Installation and packaging